CardoAI/cardo-python-utils/README.rst

     from python_utils.time import date_range
     date_range(start_date, end_date)

-Although the library provides some utility functions related to other libraries like django and pandas, it does not install any dependencies automatically.
+Although the library provides some utility functions related to other libraries like django, it does not install any dependencies automatically.
 This means, you can install the library even if you do not use these libraries, but keep in mind that in this case you cannot use the functions that depend on them.